-The plan reflects the insights and perspectives of a diverse range of groups and individuals who contributed to this process.
+This Plan reflects the insights and perspectives of a diverse range of groups and individuals.
 A Public Engagement Plan provided the structure for a set of listening and sharing activities of unprecedented range and depth and ensured the development process remained transparent.
 A detailed summary of our public outreach is included in the Appendix.
 Input included:

-- 2,365 responses from the External Community Survey - open to King County residents and out-of-town visitors - 372 responses from the Internal Market Community Survey - open to Market tenants, craftspeople, farmers, buskers, daystall agents, business employees, and residents - 54 interviews with neighboring institutions, non-profit organizations, tenants at the Market, and other stakeholders - 35+ people engaged at the April Open House event introducing the Master Plan process - 25 tenants engaged at Coffee and Donuts Event for Tenants - 50 residents engaged over two Summer BBQs for Market Residents - 3 discussions with Friends of the Market, Market Constituency, Pike Place Market Constituency, Pike Place Market Foundation, and the Legacy social service providers - 2 conversations with Market Historical Commission - 25+ comments from the PDA listening session on the Master Plan Draft #1 - 150+ messages via the PDA website and email on the Master Plan process and drafts - 100+ public comments recorded across 15 PDA Council Meetings
+- 2,365 responses from the External Community Survey - open to King County residents and out-of-town visitors - 372 responses from the Internal Market Community Survey open to Market tenants, craftspeople, farmers, buskers, daystall agents, business employees, and residents - 54 interviews with neighboring institutions, non-profit organizations, tenants at the Market, and other stakeholders - 35+ people engaged at the April Open House event introducing the Master Plan process - 25 tenants engaged at Coffee and Donuts Event for Tenants - 50 residents engaged over two Summer BBQs for Market Residents - 3 discussions with Friends of the Market, Pike Place Market Constituency, Pike Place Market Foundation, and the Legacy Partners1 - 2 conversations with the Market Historical Commission - 45+ comments from the PDA Listening Sessions on the Master Plan Draft #1 and Draft #2 - 150+ messages via the PDA website and email on the Master Plan process and drafts - 110+ public comments recorded across 21 PDA Council Meetings